-- 11.3 If an employee becomes disabled, the employer should maintain contact with the employee and where reasonable encourage early return-to-work.
+- 11.1 Employees who become disabled during employment should, where reasonable, be re-integrated into work.
+Employers should seek to minimize the impact of the disability on employees. - 11.2 If an employee becomes disabled, the employer must consult the employee to assess if the disability can be reasonably accommodated. - 11.3 If an employee becomes disabled, the employer must maintain contact with the employee and where reasonable encourage early return-to-work.
 This may require vocational rehabilitation, transitional work programmes and where appropriate, temporary or permanent flexible working time. - 11.4 If an employee is frequently absent from work for reasons of illness or injury, the employer should consult the employee to assess if the reason for absence is a disability that requires reasonable accommodation. - 11.5 If reasonable, employers should explore the possibility of offering alternative work, reduced work or flexible work placement, so that employees are not compelled or encouraged to terminate their employment.